Buckskin Gulch and Paria Canyon Backpacking Guide

 TENT

 We backpacked the Buckskin and the Paria Canyon during dry, warm weather.
 However, camping the first night on the rim before the trip was windy.
 While in the canyon, it was warm enough to cowboy camp.
 There's a lot of sand, so consider a freestanding tent.
-See our Best Backpacking Tents guide for more recommendations.
+See our Best Backpacking Tents guide or our Best Ultralight Tents guide for more recommendations.

 BACKPACK